Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 MAGLITE Heavy-Duty 4-D Cell Flashlight: This is a classic and I own two.
 I am dusting them off and keeping them in good shape because they should be EMP proof.
 They are heavy enough to use as weapons.

 Kershaw OSO Sweet Knife: You can’t beat a Kershaw knife for quality at a reasonable price point.
-Typically under $23 – but $21 as of this writing – this knife will become your favorite for every day carry.
+Typically, this knife will become your favorite for everyday carry.
 And that includes the ladies, too.

 Smith’s PP1 Pocket Pal Multifunction Sharpener: I wrote about this is in the article The Easy Way to Sharpen a Knife Without Spending a Lot of Money.
 It sharpens everything from pocket knives to kitchen blades.
-Portable and easy to use and for about $9.
+Portable and easy to use.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!